Resources and Documents

 Each Pokémon may hold an item, though no two Pokémon may hold the same item.

-Players may use any items that can be obtained through regular gameplay (including—but not limited to—rewards earned through participation in online battles and other functions of games released by The Pokémon Company and Nintendo) or items that have been awarded as part of a distribution or special event.
+Competitors may use any items that can be obtained through regular gameplay (including—but not limited to—rewards earned through participation in online battles and other functions of games released by The Pokémon Company and Nintendo) or items that have been awarded as part of a distribution or special event.

 1.4 Pokémon

-Players may use the following Pokémon:
+Competitors may use the following Pokémon:

 Pokémon obtained in the Pokémon Scarlet or Pokémon Violet games